ppke-nlpg/purepos/README.md

      -of (--output-format) <format>         : Set the format of the output file: 'vert' for vertical, 'ord' for ordinary.
 The default is ordinary.
                                               Tagging only option.
+	 -ps (--print-separately)				: If enabled, the model objects will printed into dedicated files, named after their object name.
+Dump only option.
+											  The default is false.
      -r  (--rare-frequency) <threshold>     : Add only words to the suffix trie with frequency less than the given threshold.
 The default is 10.
 Training only option.